2015 Modern Farming Workshop for Life Science Educators

 Biotechnology in Food & Agriculture

-For science-based answers to general questions about GMO's in food and agriculture, these sites provide the most accurate information for teachers, students and curious consumers:
+For science-based answers to general questions about GMOs in food and agriculture, as well as the latest approaches to global agricultural sustainability, these sites provide well-curated information for teachers, students and curious consumers:

 And...for a healthy dose of rational discussion, myth-busting and countering-the-quackery, check out these insightful journalists and academic bloggers: